 Combining the results from the three high-level satisfaction measures allows you to understand how each customer is classified.
 You’ll need to decide how to code the responses.
 A common approach for 5 point scales is to only count a score of 5 for the most satisfied, and so on.

 The percentage classified as Secure is known as the Secure Customer Index.

-Satisfied customers are generally well satisfied, scoring top or second for all the three questions.
+Favorable customers are generally well satisfied, scoring top or second for all the three questions.
 Improvements are often directed at this category because they are the easiest to move to the secure category where they become even more valuable.
 In the example study, this group was 57% likely to remain a customer, and 20% likely to increase purchasing.

-The Indifferent group is those who have middle of the road scores on all measures.
+The Vulnerable group is those who have middle of the road scores on all measures.
 This group is not usually as important to target as others, in part because the impact of changes is not as assured.
 Over time, the percentage of customers in this group should be minimized.

-The Vulnerable group is comprised of those customers who score low on any of the three satisfaction measures.
+The Dissatisfied group is comprised of those customers who score low on any of the three satisfaction measures.
 It is often tempting to focus energy on making changes that improve perceptions by this group, but this may not pay off.
 Rather, learning the causes of the dissatisfaction will help the company to avoid seeking more customers who may also be dissatisfied for the same reasons when there are no immediate fixes.
 For example a customer who is driven by low prices is probably not a desirable customer for a company seeking to differentiate through added services.
 Better targeting should minimize the size of this group.